RussellRollins/arduino-basics/README.md

 ===========================

-This program takes in a string of characters and outputs them by activating and deactivating a relay.
+This program takes in a string of characters and outputs them by activating and deactivating a relay to dispay morse code.
 I've got my relay hooked up to some Christmas lights.
 Now I can signal for help from the office!